Obmondo/kubeaid/README.md

 result in the CI job not creating new PRs as long as a branch named `obmondo-deploy` exists.

 ### GitLab

+**TODO:** Start by documenting what these pull requests are actually all about....

 K8id requires two CI/CD secrets to be configured in order for GitLab CI to be able to create merge requests against a config repository: